Patricia Bath: Career

 While at UCLA, Bath had wanted to pursue research, though being denied the grants and resources by the National Institutes of Health and the National Eye Institute.
 It was then she had decided to look further for the best laboratories in the world, to support her plans for innovation in the world of ophthalmology.
 In 1986, Bath elected to take a sabbatical from clinical and administrative responsibilities and concentrate on research.
 She resigned her position as chair of ophthalmology and followed her research pursuits as visiting professor at centers of excellence in France, England and Germany.
-In France, she served as visiting professor at the Rothschilde Eye Institute of Paris with Director, Daniele Aron-Rosa.
-In England, she served as visiting professor with Professor Emmony at the Loughborough Institute of Technology.
-In Germany, she served as visiting professor at the University of Free Berlin and the laser medical center.
+In France, she served as a visiting professor at the Rothschilde Eye Institute of Paris with Director, Daniele Aron-Rosa.
+In England, she served as a visiting professor with Professor David C. Emmony at the Loughborough University of Technology.
+In Germany, she served as a visiting professor at the University of Free Berlin and the laser medical center.

 In 1993, Bath retired from UCLA, which subsequently elected her the first woman on its honorary staff.

 Bath served as a professor of ophthalmology at Howard University's School of Medicine and as a professor of telemedicine and ophthalmology at St. Georges University ophthalmology training program.
-Being a strong advocate for telemedicine, Dr. Bath had supported the innovation of virtual labs, as a part of the curriculum in ophthalmology residency training programs, to provide surgeons with more realistic experience, made possible by 3D imaging.
-In an article written by Dr. Bath, in the Journal of Cataract and Refractive Surgery, she had proven that with better training and supervision in residency programs, students were able to achieve better results in their surgeries, leading to greater visual acuity.
+Being a strong advocate for telemedicine, Bath had supported the innovation of virtual labs, as a part of the curriculum in ophthalmology residency training programs, to provide surgeons with more realistic experience, made possible by 3D imaging.
+In an article written by Bath, in the Journal of Cataract and Refractive Surgery, she proved that with better training and supervision in residency programs, students were able to achieve better results in their surgeries, leading to greater visual acuity.